NateRex/malmo-task-learning/README.md

 ## Contents

-#### scenarios/
+#### lib/

-This directory contains Python scripts, each one representing a unique hardcoded scenario for both the player and the companion.
-The scenarios can be ran just like any other missions included in the original Malmo project.
-When running these scripts, the output traces will be fed to the learning algorithm to be used by future non-hardcoded companions.
+This directory contains Python scripts representing unique hardcoded scenarios for players agents and their companions.
+A scenario can be ran just like any other Python example mission included in the default clone of the Malmo project.
+When running these scripts, the trace outputs will be fed to the learning algorithm to be used by future non-hardcoded companions.

-#### tools/

-This directory contains Python scripts that serve as tools for the development and runtime output of newly-created scenarios.
-These files should not be ran directly, but rather expose functions that other scripts can make use of.
+There are also several Python scripts that serve as tools for the development of scenarios.
+These files should **NOT** be ran directly, but rather they expose functionality that the scenario scripts can make use of.
+These are listed below:

+- **ScenarioBuilder**: Functionality for dynamically building up the XML string representations of a scenario, including both agent and environment settings.

+- **TraceLogger**: Functionality for outputting the generated traces of a scenario as it is ran, which includes both state and action contents.

 ## Usage

-To make use of the scripts in this directory, clone this repository into your local copy of the Malmo platform at the following location:
+To make use of the scripts in this directory, clone this repository into your local clone of the Malmo project at the following location:

 ```
 MalmoPlatform/Python_Examples/